anderslatif/Kea_DAT_Node.js_2024_Spring/00._Course_Material/00._Meta_Course_Material/exam_requirements.md

 ## Demo your exam project (First 5-6 minutes)

 Demo means no code but constantly showing features.
+A feature in the context to demoing is everything a user can do with your system / website.

 It’s not a pitch, it’s a demo.
 The UI and UX should be so well made that the website doesn’t require explanations and any users should be able to see the design and flow and understand what it’s about.

-Since auth was a part of mandatory II only demo it if it has additional features.
-If you have implemented a "forgot password" feature then say it upfront.
-Otherwise focus on what is unique to your exam project and **NEVER** show how to log in or sign up.
+**NEVER** show how to log in or sign up.
+The exception is if you've implemented additional features compared to the Mandatory II requirements (e.g. a forgot password feature).

 **Info**: I might seem impatient during the demo part but it’s because I use the measured time it takes to demo unique features of the system to place you in a grade category.
 Expect me to instruct you if the demo sidetracks or is slowed down by explanations.
 If talking during the demo part means not showcasing features then a silent demo is preferred.
 The goal is not to create a stressful exam but for me to create an objective measurement to the grading system.